Witch-PhD/DakkaDataLink/README.md

 Any feedback, positive and (especially) negative is welcome and encouraged.
 Please let me know of any bugs you run into.
 Feel free to either leave your feedback in [Discussions](https://github.com/Witch-PhD/PitBoss/discussions), add an [Issue](https://github.com/Witch-PhD/PitBoss/issues) on the GitHub repository, or DM me directly on Discord.

+Thank you to my contributors:</br>
+[82DK-A] Huners</br>

-Special thanks to all the people who have helped me test this so far, in particular:</br>
+And thank you to all the people who have helped me test this so far, in particular:</br>
 [82DK-A] Einherj</br>
-[82DK-A] Huners</br>
 Avail</br>
 Kyuss/Gustavo</br>
+All of 82DK's artillery section